NayanDZ/Web/README.md

 3. Exploitation:- Gaining system access
 4. Maintaining Access:- Keep system access after leaving the system access
 5. Clearing Logs:- Remove footprints

+## Vulnerability Assessment & Penetration Testing is Divided into 2 Phase

+### Phase 1 - Passive mode:
+  Tries to understand the application’s logic and plays with the application.
+Tools can be used for information gathering.
+For example, an HTTP proxy can be used to observe all the HTTP requests and responses.

+### Phase 2 - Active mode:
+  Active tests have been split into 11 sub-categories.
+1. Information Gathering
+2. Configuration and Deployment Management Testing
+3. Identity Management Testing
+4. Authentication Testing
+5. Authorization Testing
+6. Session Management Testing
+7. Input validation Testing
+8. Error Handling
+9. Cryptography
+10. Business Logic Testing
+11. Client Side Testing